 The community broke ground in 2004, the Nygrens moved to the first Serenbe hamlet, Selborne, and The Inn property was rezoned as a Country Inn with family bedrooms and guest rooms available for stays.
 The Farmhouse Restaurant also officially opened, and the summer living room was turned into the main dining room, and their original dining room remains available for private parties.
 Steve, who founded the Peasant Restaurant Group, and Marie’s extensive hospitality experience of growing up at Mary Macs prepared them for this next chapter.
 The Farmhouse was one of the first restaurants focused on farm-to-table cuisine, sourcing ingredients from local area producers and its own kitchen garden.

-A second pool and hot tub are opening soon adjacent to the Main House veranda wing specifically for ages 21+.
-This pool complements the all ages pool and hot tub next to The Pool House.
+A second pool and hot tub were added adjacent to the Main House veranda wing specifically for ages 21+.
+This pool compliments the all ages pool and hot tub next to The Guest House.